ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 This will make EG accept that format:
 'Authorization':'1fa4Y52SWEhii7CmYiMOcv:4ToXczFz0ZyCgLpgKIkyxA'

-You And to change header name use `apiKeyHeader:'MY-KEY-HEADER'`
+It is also possible to change header name use `apiKeyHeader:'MY-KEY-HEADER'`

+##### Using query parameter
-##### Using query paramter (common approach for browser apps to avoid CORS Options request)
+Using a query parameter to specify the API key is a common approach for browser apps to avoid CORS Options request.

-add `?apiKey=key:secret` to query params in url and it will be read by EG
+`?apiKey=key:secret` is specified as a query parameter in the URL.

+Example:
 `https://example.com?q=search&apiKey=1fa4Y52SWEhii7CmYiMOcv:4ToXczFz0ZyCgLpgKIkyxA`

 ##### Using in JSON body